 I joined CIA team because HPC is my passion and I want to gain experience and learn more and more about HPC, which will help me in my research and my career in the future, since my goal after graduating is to be a part of a team working on HPC in a research lab in the industry.
 My areas of interests are in HPC and SE.

-Beside my passion for Computer Security, I am also really passionate about tennis.
-I was a member of NMSU Tennis team for 4 years, and currently I am serving the team as an Assistant Coach.
+Beside my passion for science and technology, I love tennis.
+I was a member of the NMSU tennis team for 4 years, and now I am serving as the Assistant Men`s Tennis coach.